5 delicious fish to catch and eat in Iceland.

-Fishing and angling in the cold, clear, and above all rich waters of Reykjavik harbour is something everyone must to experience Iceland.
+Angling in the cold, clear, and above all rich waters of Reykjavik harbour is something everyone must experience in Iceland.
 Fish are even on our coins!
 Without them, we wouldn’t be here today.
-Here are 5 fish to aim to catch when you come out fishing with us!
+Here are 5 fish to aim to catch when you come out with us!
 Don’t worry, all of them are delicious, and we can cook them on the BBQ straight from the water.

 1. Atlantic Cod (Gadus morhua)

 We literally fought a war over this fish!
 Read about the Cod Wars here.
 Truthfully it wasn’t just about cod, more of us claiming the oceans around us as our own, but the common name stuck and given how famous we are for this fish and how much we depend on it it is valid.
 They grow to large sizes in the bay and this is one of the most common fish we bring up for our lunch!
 When you visit Iceland be sure to try it when it has been salted and dried, served with fresh butter.

 Named because of its fierce-looking teeth the Icelandic name for this species is steinbítur – literally stone biter!
 It doesn’t move much and can grow to a large size, up to 1.5metres.
 Its white meat is delicious and rich, and is very popular here.
 This incredible creature has a natural antifreeze in its blood, allowing it to survive easily in the frigid temperatures at the bottom of the bay.
 It is also known by the names seawolf, catfish, devil fish, and wolf eel, amongst other names, all referring to its teeth and eel-like shape.

 3. Haddock (Melanogrammus aeglefinus)